 Sam Bankman-Fried should be jailed until trial, prosecutor says, citing bail violations

-NEW YORK (AP) — Sam Bankman-Fried should be immediately jailed, a prosecutor told a federal judge on Wednesday, saying the FTX founder violated his bail conditions by sharing information with a reporter designed to harass a key witness against him.
+NEW YORK (AP) — A judge is weighing whether to revoke Sam Bankman-Fried ‘s bail after prosecutors said Wednesday that the FTX founder used the news media to harass a key witness against him and should be locked up until trial.

-Judge Lewis A. Kaplan didn’t immediately decide whether to put the cryptocurrency entrepreneur behind bars, instead giving his lawyers and prosecutors several days to submit written arguments and more information.
+Judge Lewis A. Kaplan didn’t immediately decide whether to put the cryptocurrency entrepreneur behind bars, instead giving defense lawyers and prosecutors several days to submit written arguments and more information.

 “I am certainly very mindful of his First Amendment rights, and I am very mindful of the government’s interest here, which I take very seriously,” Kaplan said.
 “And I say to the defendant, Mr. Bankman-Fried: You better take it seriously, too.”

-She said Bankman-Fried should be jailed because he shared personal writings about Caroline Ellison, who was the CEO of Alameda Research, a cryptocurrency hedge fund trading firm that was an offshoot of FTX.
+Bankman-Fried’s lawyer, Mark Cohen, told Kaplan that prosecutors notified him only a minute before the hearing that they planned to ask for his client’s incarceration.

-Bankman-Fried is scheduled for trial Oct.
-2 in Manhattan on charges that he cheated investors and looted FTX customer deposits.
-Bankman-Fried has been free on $250 million since his December extradition from the Bahamas, required to remain at his parents’ home in Palo Alto, California.
-His electronic communications have been severely limited.
+Cohen said his client should not be punished for trying to protect his reputation in any way he can, including through the media to offset so many stories that portray him in a bad light.

-Bankman-Fried, 31, has pleaded not guilty to the charges.
-His lawyer, Mark Cohen, told Kaplan that prosecutors notified him only a minute before the hearing started that they planned to ask for his client’s incarceration.
+The lawyer said Bankman-Fried should be free because he was “integral to our defense” as attorneys sift through 4.3 million documents — a number which he said prosecutors describe as unprecedented.

-Cohen said his client should not be punished for trying to protect his reputation in the best way he can.
+Cohen said it would be “almost impossible to work with my client” if he were behind bars, especially since some documents must be viewed through a special program that would not be available in jail.

 FTX entered bankruptcy in November when the global exchange ran out of money after the equivalent of a bank run.